 “There have always been great Bengals fans in the Dayton area,” said Bengals Executive Vice President Katie Blackburn.
 “The Bengals are excited to get back to Dayton for a special practice opening the Zac Taylor era, kicking off the 2019 season and recognizing the history of the NFL and the first game played in Dayton at Triangle Park.”

 Gates at Welcome Stadium will open at 1:30 p.m. and admission is free at the 11,000-seat stadium.
 Players and coaches will start taking the field shortly after 2 p.m. with practice scheduled to begin at 2:30 p.m.

 The Bengals said players will be available for an autograph session after the practice session which is estimated to end around 3:30 p.m.

 Parking will be available for $5.
-Stadium concession stands will be open during practice and Bengals merchandise and tickets will be available for purchase.Grab the FREE WDTN News App for iPhone or Android.
+Stadium concession stands will be open during practice and Bengals merchandise and tickets will be available for purchase.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.